In The News: Improving the customer experience extends beyond digital transformation – Sky News

 In a paradigm where transformation is often categorised as the be-all and end-all of organisational achievement, it’s important to understand what’s really at stake: service transformation.

 By focusing on service transformation rather than digital transformation, you’re effectively transferring your priorities to the outcome, rather than the means to achieving the outcome.

-Service transformation involves critical assessment of each element of the customer experience and the technologies that deliver it.
-It’s a whole-of-business approach that needs to look at IT infrastructure, networking, unified communications, security, and applications, which re-thinks an organisation’s services to deliver a desired outcome.
+Service transformation involves a critical assessment of each element of the customer experience and the technologies that deliver it.
+It’s a whole-of-business approach that needs to look at IT infrastructure, networking, unified communications, security, and applications, which re-thinks an organisation’s services to deliver the desired outcome.